ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 ### Create a Maintenance Read Replica

 In order to minimize risk and in an effort to not interfere with production, a fresh, separate read replica should be created and utilized for the migration.
-Replication will be paused on this separate read replica before performing full load, the current production read replica will continue to replicate and can still be used in the case of an emergency.
-Information surrounding the point in time backup will be garnered from this read replica and used to load any changed data after full load is completed.
+Replication will be paused on this new separate read replica before performing full load, the current production read replica will continue to replicate and can still be used in the case of an emergency.
+Information surrounding the point in time backup will be garnered from this new read replica and used to load any changed data after full load is completed.

 ### Add pglogical repo to Source